TheSilvered/nest/docs/c_api/c_api-file.md

   [`Nst_IO_SUCCESS`](c_api-file.md#nst_ioresult) or
   [`Nst_IO_EOF_REACHED`](c_api-file.md#nst_ioresult)
-- `buf_len`: this is an out parameter set to the length in bytes of the data written in `buf` ignoring the NUL character, it may be `NULL` to not recieve the information read when the file is opened in normal mode and to the number of bytes read when opened in binary mode
+- `buf_len`: this is an out parameter set to the length in bytes of the data written in `buf` ignoring the NUL character, it may be `NULL` to not receive the information read when the file is opened in normal mode and to the number of bytes read when opened in binary mode
 - `f`: the file to read